pauleveritt/tagstr-site/docs/pep.rst

 .. note::

     `DecodedConcrete` and `InterpolationConcrete` are just example implementations.
-If approved, there will be concrete types in `builtins`.
+If approved, tag strings will have concrete types in `builtins`.

 Decoded Strings
 ---------------